Lucas-Tito/CodeSchool/Data_Structure/Stack/Next_Greater/README.md

 <h1 align="center">Descrição</h1>

 <p align="center">
-Dado um vetor A de n inteiros.
-Compute o valor prox_maior(X) definido da seguinte maneira:
+Given a vector A of N integers.
+Compute the value of next_greater(X) defined as follows:

-prox_maior(i) : j é o menor índice j tal que i < j < n e A[j] > A[i].
+next_greater(i) : j is the smaller index j such that i < j < n and A[j] > A[i].

-Você precisa calcular o prox_maior para cada índice i do vetor A para 0 <= i < n.
-Se tal número não existe, atribua o valor -1.
+You need to comput the next_greater for each index o from the vectorA for 0 <= i < n.
+If the number does not exist, assign the value -1.

-Por exemplo, considere o vetor A = [3,7,1,7,8,4,5,2], temos os seguintes valores:
+For example, consider the vector A = [3,7,1,7,8,4,5,2], we have the following values:
 </p>

 <br> <br>
-## Entrada
+## Input
-A primeira linha da entrada contém um inteiro N denotando o tamanho do vetor A. Cada uma das N linhas seguintes contém um inteiro onde o inteiro na i-ésima linha denota A[i].
+The first line has a integer N representing the size of vector A. Each following N lines have a integer where the integer on the ith line denotes A[i].

 ex: <br>
 8 <br>